 According to NAPEO, businesses see an average 27% return on investment from PEO services.
 Most companies save $1,775 per employee annually through reduced administrative costs and better benefit rates.

-To learn more about the cost of a Professional employer organization (PEO), refer to out guide on How much does a PEO Cost?
-A Complete Guide for 2025
+To learn more, refer to our guide on How much does a PEO cost?
+A complete guide for 2026

-What are the alternatives to PEO companies for HR Outsourcing?[toc=PEO Alternatives]
+What are the alternatives to PEO companies?[toc=Alternatives to PEO]

 When looking for alternatives to a Professional Employer Organization (PEO), businesses have multiple options depending on their size, operational needs, and growth plans.